Modifying the Disease Course

 Years of research suggest that starting one of these medications soon after the diagnosis of MS is the most effective way to manage the MS disease process.
 These MS medications modify the MS disease course and are also known as disease-modifying treatments (DMT).

 Of these medications, most are self- injected - (Avonex®, Betaseron®, Copaxone®, Extavia®, Glatopa® 20 mg and 40 mg, Glatiramer Acetate 20 mg and 40 mg, Plegridy®, and Rebif®).
-Three are by mouth (Aubagio®, Gilenya® and Tecfidera®), and four are infusions (Lemtrada®, Novantrone®, Ocrevus®, and Tysabri®).
+Four are by mouth (Aubagio®, Gilenya®, Mavenclad® and Tecfidera®), and four are infusions (Lemtrada®, Novantrone®, Ocrevus®, and Tysabri®).

 Novantrone® is FDA-approved for people with worsening relapsing-remitting MS (worsening in between relapses) and those with secondary progressive MS (started with relapses but are now worsening with no or few relapses).
 This DMT is used infrequently due to serious side effects and risks.
-Ocrevus®, was approved for the treatment of relapsing-remitting MS and primary progressive MS (progression without relapses since symptom onset).
-Zinbryta® was approved by the FDA in 2016, but withdrawn by the manufacturer due to risks in March of 2018.
+Ocrevus® was approved for the treatment of relapsing-remitting MS and primary progressive MS.

 Because of safety concerns, the FDA recommends that Lemtrada® should generally be reserved for patients who have had an inadequate response to at least two other disease-modifying therapies.

-The MS disease-modifying treatments have side effects and risks that are different from everyone.
-Starting a DMT or switching to a different DMT are decisions best made by the person with MS and his or her MS doctor, after a conversation about how the medication is taken, the side effects, risks and cost.
+Each of the disease-modifying treatments have side effects and risks associated with them.
+Starting a DMT or switching to a different DMT are decisions best made by the person with MS and his or her MS healthcare provider, after a conversation about how the medication is taken, the side effects, risks and cost.